iusztinpaul/energy-forecasting/README.md

 As before, you have to create an account and a project on GCP.
 Using solely the bucket as storage will be free of charge.

-When I am writing this documentation, GCS is free until 5GB.
+When we were writing this documentation, GCS was free until 5GB.

 **If you want everything to work with the default settings, use the following naming conventions:**
 - create a `project` called `energy_consumption`